tidb-incubator/SHAREdis/README.md

 | content | score |

 ### Current list of supported commands:
+**Currently, sharedis interacts with clients using the thrift-based rpc protocol, which will be replaced with the Redis protocol in the future**

 | Redis Command Groups | Redis Commands |
 | ------- | ------- |